guettli/programming-guidelines/README.md

 ### FTUE

 [First-time user experience](https://en.wikipedia.org/wiki/First-time_user_experience) is very important.
-Does a user who has never used the application before understand it immideately?
+Does a user who has never used the application before understanding it immediately?

 ### Don't make me think

 [Don't make me think](https://en.wikipedia.org/wiki/Don%27t_Make_Me_Think) is the title of a book.
 I don't think it is necessary to read it.
-Just remember this title and try to create user interfaces which area easy to understand.
+Just remember this title and try to create user interfaces that are easy to understand.

 ### SEO